 - Transrectal

-- Drink 1 liter of water two hours before the examination.
+- Drink approximately 1 liter of water two hours before the examination.